What is dwell time? In this blog post, I’m going to provide a clear definition of it, explain why it matters in SEO, and show you how to increase it.

 Similarly, compelling images, charts and infographics can also help keep readers interested and increase the average time they spend reading a page or post.

 2. Lengthen your content

-Although creating long form content for the sake of it should be avoided, it’s fair to say that quality, in-depth articles with large word counts can definitely increase the amount of time your visitors spend on your content — and by extension, the average dwell time.
+Although creating ‘long form content’ for the sake of it should be avoided, it’s fair to say that quality, in-depth articles with large word counts can definitely increase the amount of time your visitors spend on your content — and by extension, the average dwell time.

-The emphasis has to be on quality, though: ‘bloat’ will not be rewarded by search engines.
+The emphasis has to be creating on quality content, though: ‘bloat’ will not be liked by users — or rewarded by search engines.

 3. Encourage comments on your content

-A lot of web users love to read and react to user comments on posts, so if there’s a lot of comments on your content, you’ll probably keep people hanging around for longer on your pages.
+A lot of website visitors love to read and react to user comments, so if there’s a lot of comments on your content, you’ll probably keep people hanging around for longer on it.

-So always actively encourage your visitors to add comments or questions to your posts: it will naturally lengthen your content and make it more engaging (so long as you only publish relevant comments — ensure you moderate this process carefully).
+So always actively encourage your visitors to add comments or questions to your posts: it will naturally lengthen your content and make it more engaging.

 4. Ensure your pages load quickly